Empirical Bayes PCA in high dimensions: Introduction

-for two inner-products $\mu_*,\bar{\mu}_* \in [0,1)$ that depend only on the signal strength $s$ and the dimension ratio $\gamma$.
-These works rigorously established a phase transition threshold $s_*(\gamma)$ such that $\mu_*,\bar{\mu}_*>0$ in the \emph{super-critical} regime when $s>s_*(\gamma)$, whereas $\mu_*=\bar{\mu}_*=0$ in the \emph{sub-critical} regime when $s \leq s_*(\gamma)$.
-The PCs are super-critical when the leading singular value of $\bY$ emerges as an outlier from the bulk distribution of its remaining singular values.

-The EB-PCA procedure applies in the super-critical setting where $\mu_*,\bar{\mu}_*>0$.
-When this occurs, $\bg$ exhibits an approximate entrywise Gaussian behavior,
+for two inner products $\mu_*,\bar{\mu}_* \in [0,1)$ that depend only on the signal strength $s$ and the dimension ratio $\gamma$.
+For $s$ larger than a certain phase transition threshold $s_*(\gamma)$, the leading singular value of $\bY$ emerges as an outlier from the bulk distribution of its remaining singular values, the inner products $\bar{\mu}_*,\mu_*$ are strictly positive, and $\bg$ has an approximate entrywise Gaussian law

-when $n$ and $d$ are both large, and an analogous statement holds for $\bff$ and $\bu$.
+An analogous approximation holds for $\bff$ and $\bu$.
 This provides a connection to the compound decision problem above.
-These values of $(\mu_*,\sigma_*^2)$ depend on $s$, which may be consistently estimated from the data $\bY$.
-Thus the Kiefer-Wolfowitz NPMLE may be used to obtain an empirical Bayes estimate
+EB-PCA estimates $(\mu_*,\sigma_*^2)$ by estimating $s$, and applies the Kiefer-Wolfowitz NPMLE to obtain an empirical Bayes estimate $\hat{\bv}$ for $\bv$.